At a Glance:

 Think About The Interests Of Others

 All great salespeople possess the skill of empathy.
 It is critical to be able to put yourself in your customer’s shoes in order to understand their perspective and needs.
-Many energy brokers make the mistake of thinking their products or solutions are enough to make a deal happen.
+Many energy brokers make the mistake of thinking their energy products or solutions are enough to make a deal happen.
 On the contrary, each customer is unique and his or her needs must be understood and met in order to win their business.

 Be A Good Listener